Stackberry/Example/README.md

 # Stackberry iOS Example
 This is an example of how to use the Stackberry iOS SDK.
-Check out the Stackberry Guide (link to be posted) and walk along with this starter project.
+Check out the [Getting Started Guide](https://stackberry.io/guides/getting-started-guide/) and walk along with this starter project.

 ## Getting Started